-2 Footnote no longer applicable.

-3 The Acts Amendment (Chemistry Centre (WA)) Act 1990 s.
+2 The Acts Amendment (Chemistry Centre (WA)) Act 1990 s.
 6 reads as follows:

-“

 6. Saving of certificates

 A certificate given under section 15 of the principal Act that purports to have been signed by the Director (Government Mineralogist, Analyst) of the Government Chemical Laboratories before the commencement of this Act shall continue to have effect as if this Act had not come into operation.